stereolabs/zed-opencv-calibration/README.md

 - The checkerboard is always fully visible in both left and right images.
 Corners detected in both images are highlighted with colored visual markers.
 - The checkerboard moves over a wide area of the image frame.
 "Green" polygons appear on the left image to indicate the covered areas.
 When one of the 4 zones of the left image becomes fully green, the coverage requirement is met for that part of the image.
+- Red areas on the side of the left frame indicate zones that are not yet covered by the checkerboard.
+Try to make them the smaller possible.
 - The checkerboard is moved closer and farther from the camera to ensure depth variation.
 At least one image covering almost the full left frame is required.
 - The checkerboard is tilted and rotated to provide different angles.

-The "Horizontal Coverage", "Vertical Coverage", "Checkerboard sizes", and "Checkerboard skews" percentages indicates the quality of the collected data for each criterion.
-When all criteria reach 100%, a minimum number of images is collected, or a maximum number of images is reached, the "Calibrate" process will automatically start.
+The "X" coverage, "Y" coverage, "Size", and "Skew" percentages indicates the quality of the collected data for each criterion.

+If you cannot reach 100% for one of the metrics, be sure that it's higher as possible.

+- To rise the "X" and "Y" metrics move the checkerboard to the edges and corners of the left image while keeping it fully visible in the right rame.
+- To rise the "Size" metric, move the checkerboard closer and farther from the camera.
+You must acquire at least one image where the checkerboard is covering almost the full left image and one where it's smaller and corners are barely detected.
+- To rise the "Skew" metric, tilt and rotate the checkerboard in different angles.
+It's easier to obtain different skew values if the checkerboard is closer to the camera and rotated around the vertical and horizontal axes simultaneously.

+The "Calibrate" process will automatically start when either of these conditions is met:

+- All metrics reach 100% and the minimum number of samples is collected.
+- The maximum number of samples is reached (even if not all metrics reach 100%).

 You can follow the steps of the calibration process in the terminal output: